 The door of the SUV opened and the occupant tumbled out, a heap of tattered clothes, emitting curses so eloquent that Jac learned at least five new words in the space of three seconds.

-Approaching cautiously, and drawing a blank as to how to greet someone who might be dying, or at least seriously injured, they crouched down beside the swearing heap of clothes and asked, "Are you alright?"
+Approaching cautiously, and drawing a blank as to how to greet someone who might be dying, or at least seriously injured, they crouched down beside the swearing heap of clothes and asked, "Are you all right?"

 The heap of clothes unraveled slightly to reveal a scarred face, pale eyes, and hands curled into fists, shaking.
 A voice like ice on gravel replied only, "Yes."